ellysh/bash-programming-from-scratch/manuscript/answers.md

 {caption: "Listing 5-3.
 The script for directory comparison", line-numbers: true, format: Bash}
 ![`dir-diff.sh`](code/Answers/dir-diff.sh)

 W> We wrote the directory comparison script for training purposes.
 Please do not use it for real tasks.
-Prefer the special GNU utility diff.
+Prefer the `diff` GNU utility instead.

 ##### Exercise 3-6.
 The `case` statement